Zettt/km-markdown-library/README.md

 Inserts a footnote at the end of the text.
 A window pops up, you can look up information, the macro jumps back to the foreground editor once you have provided all the information.

+# Image #

+Insert an image.
+This one is based on the *Link New* macro, but uses a less complicated way to insert image markup.

 # Indent/Outdent Text #

 Based on [Brett Terpstra's OS X Services](http://brettterpstra.com/project/markdown-service-tools/ "Brett Terpstra's OS X Services"), these two macros indent and outdent text using the clipboard.
 (The clipboard entries created will be deleted afterwards, thus leaving everything in its "clean" state.)